airdcpp-web/airdcpp-apisocket-js/README.md

 ## Getting started

-To add the package as dependency of an existing npm project, you can run
+Save the latest release by running

 ``npm install airdcpp-apisocket --save``

+You must have [Node.js](https://nodejs.org) installed first.
 If you are unfamiliar with writing code for Node.js, you can check out [this beginners tutorial](http://blog.modulus.io/absolute-beginners-guide-to-nodejs).

 ## Development tips